mjschultz/django-tastefulpy/docs/testing.rst

 it helps provide verification that your API code is still valid & working correctly with the rest of your application.

-Tastypie provides some basic facilities that build on top of `Django's testing`_ support, in the form of a specialized ``TestApiClient`` & ``ResourceTestCase``.
+Tastefulpy provides some basic facilities that build on top of `Django's testing`_ support, in the form of a specialized ``TestApiClient`` & ``ResourceTestCase``.

 .. _`Django's testing`: https://docs.djangoproject.com/en/dev/topics/testing/